Here Be Dragons Episode 2

 He took a few uncertain steps backwards, away from the edge, gagging.

-Looking down at that — whatever it was — was a big mistake.
+Looking down at that … whatever it was … had been another big mistake.

-He swallowed saliva to quell his rebellious stomach.
-It was still vile with the potion’s medicinal after-taste.
+He swallowed saliva, still vile with the potion’s after-taste, to quell his rebellious stomach.
 Would the muck stay down to cure his altitude sickness, or would vertigo make him puke?

-By the Gods, he would never hear the last of it from Father if he dropped vomit all over this stupid armour.
+By the Gods, he would never hear the last of it from Father if he spewed vomit all over this stupid armour!

 He collapsed to his knees, intending to stay there until the nausea passed.

 To take his mind off his mutinous stomach, he looked around, panting for lack of air.
 Further back, inside the tunnel entrance, the representatives of House Brassard and House Anluan bickered as they unpacked and assembled four dragon-lances from a case.
-As fast as they removed parts, the wind tore the straw packing away and blew it over the edge and down into the void.
+Father’s responsibility was for the Brassard weapons and armour, while Flammia’s was for the Anluan light beamers fitted into the lance stocks and in the crown of the helms.
+As fast as they brought parts out for assembly, the wind tore the straw packing away and blew it over the edge, down into the void.

-The old man kept rubbing the heel of one hand on his dented breastplate, as if trying to massage a painful chest, while Flammia reached up as often to touch the red and blistering weals across her face, as if exploring new features.
+The old man occasionally rubbed the heel of one hand on his dented breastplate, as if trying to massage a painful chest, while Flammia kept her damp cloth ready in one hand for frequent dabs at her ruined face.

-Were they irritable because they were in pain or because it was the usual ‘my house is better than your house’ effluence?
+Did their injuries make them irritable?
+Or was it the usual effluence: ‘my house is better than your house’?
 If only a childish wish would shut them up.

 “SHIT!”

 Flammia’s snarl shattered his half-remembered erotic fantasies.
-A curved flange over the wrist of one of her steel gauntlets was caught on a nail in the packing case, trapping her hand in its depths, and she struggled to tug it free.
+A curved flange over the elbow joint of her forearm plate was caught on a nail in the packing case, trapping her arm in its depths.

 These stupid suits of armour would be the death of them all.
-The design was unlike anything that Waldemar had fielded in battle against Freeport: they appeared more like the ridiculously horned and sharp-finned fantasies in which playhouse costumiers liked to dress their ‘big, bad-boss villains’.
+The design was unlike anything that Waldemar had fielded in battle against Freeport: they appeared more like the ridiculously horned and sharp-finned costume fantasies of ‘big, bad-boss villains’ in plays.
 These suits were as comical in appearance, but every alien-looking fin, flange and faring was designed with meticulous care for a deadly purpose.

 But that was only if they survived long enough to need the stupid armour.
-Everyone was getting ratty because these stupid flanges kept catching on doors, furniture, crates — and even each other’s suits.
+Everyone was getting ratty because these stupid flanges kept catching on doors, furniture, and now crate nails – even each other’s suits.
 It wouldn’t take much for someone to explode in frustrated rage.
 With the way Father was needling Flammia, it was obvious who would snap first.

-Prentyze couldn’t watch, and he turned forwards once more glad that his kneeling position and distance from the edge obscured the stomach twisting view below.
+Prentyze couldn’t watch.
+He turned back to the sky once more, glad that his kneeling position and distance from the edge obscured the stomach twisting view below.

 Want to carry on?